This post may contain affiliate links, view our disclosure policy.

 12. Les Mason State Park

-Les Mason State Park is a quiet (less visited) day-use park located on the east shore of Whitefish Lake.
+Les Mason State Park is a quiet (less visited) day-use-only park located on Whitefish Lake’s east shore.

-Here, you’ll find 585 feet of sand and gravel lakeshore that provides excellent swimming opportunities in this natural freshwater lake.
+Here, you’ll find blue water and well over 500 feet of sand and gravel shores, providing excellent swimming opportunities in this natural freshwater lake during the summer season.

 In addition, there are picnic tables and restroom facilities.

-Sea Me Paddle Kayaking Tours also offers rental equipment including stand-up paddle boards, kayaks, and pedal boats.
+Sea Me Paddle Kayaking Tours also has rental equipment available, including stand-up paddle boards, pedal boats, and kayaks.

-Open daily from June 15 thru Labor Day; hours of operation may vary.
+Open each day from June 15 through Labor Day; hours of operation may vary.

 Call 406-709-2124 or visit www.seamepaddle.com to check on prices and availability.